2 September 2022

 The course is interesting for social scientists or statisticians at the PhD level or beyond, working on academic research projects.
 Two courses are offered in the Utrecht Summer school that slightly overlap with this course: S15 - Survey Research: Design, Implementation and Data Processing and S16 -Survey Research: Statistical Analysis and Estimation.
 The current course is however more advanced and more focused on survey research within the academic (university) setting, as well as focused on current issues related to mobile surveys and Big Data.

 We expect students to have quite extensive knowledge of survey research (for example by using survey data extensively) and have knowledge of statistics at the MSc level for social scientists (the general linear model).
-Note that you have to upload a brief motivation letter (up to 300 words) with your application, in which you write a short list of your experience with surveys and statistical analyses.
-Please include in the motivation letter what software you are proficient in, and what courses related to survey design you have taken.
-IOPS students do not have to do this.
+Note that you have to upload a brief motivation letter (up to 300 words) with your application.

 Dr. Peter Lugtig